simoc/csvjdbc/docs/doc.md

 ### locale
 + type: String
 + default: Java default
-+ Defines locale to use when parsing timestamps.
++ Defines locale to use when parsing timestamps and when parsing numbers with the `TO_NUMBER` function.
 This is important when parsing words such as `December` which vary depending on the locale.
 Call method `java.util.Locale.toString()` to convert a locale to a string.